 I wrote about Home Insurance Gotchas, and in it, I outlined how you need to tell your Insurer (for your home) about anomalies in your coverage like expensive jewelry, art or changes to your home.
 For long-time readers you will also remember I have written (or paraphrased from Tom Clancy) if it is not written down, how do you know it happened?
 Let me take these two articles together to make a point when dealing with insurers, if you don’t write it down, and they don’t acknowledge your statement, you may not be covered.
 It is important to do home insurance follow-up.

-This advice is simply, better safe than sorry, in terms of thematic premises.
+This advice is simply, better safe than sorry, regarding thematic premises.
 As an example, if you have a comic book collection that you think is worth $4500 in terms of replacement cost, you should:

 - Get an estimate done by an authoritative appraiser, about the real value of the set, and get their report sent to you.

 - Call your insurer, and fax them the appraised value.